15 places to treat yourself on payday in Dubai

 We’ve finally reached the end of the month…

-It’s almost the last day of March 2021, and hopefully you’ve already received the only positive SMS on your phone: Salary has been credited into your account.
+It’s almost the end of June 2022, and hopefully you’ll soon receive the only SMS you actually want to receive on your phone: Salary has been credited into your account.
 Now, obviously we all have rent, bills and payments to make but after that, we deserve a treat.

 Chef Izu’s Gaia is beautiful.
 With its muted colour palette of smooth concrete greys, white painted woods and cream walls, warmed by perfect lighting and brought to life by the whiff of fresh seafood, Gaia is arguably one the most attractive restaurants in town, made even more so by its new alfresco terrace.
 The Greek menu is varied, with dishes ranging from lobster spaghetti to baby goat.
 You know a restaurant is a winner when even the bread basket is mouthwatering.

 Gaia, DIFC Gate Village 4, Dubai, daily 12pm to 3am and 7pm to 2am.
 Tel: (04) 241 4242. gaia-dubai.com

 Nothing says treat yourself than an extensive menu of premium Japanese cuisine.
 That’s what Netsu offers, and we guarantee you’ll be pleasantly surprised by the combination of knowledgeable friendly service, creative culinary concoctions and tasty cocktails.
 The space centres around a glass-walled kitchen with the largest Warayaki oven (straw fire cooking) outside of Japan.

 Netsu, Mandarin Oriental Jumeria, Jumeirah 1, lunch 12.30pm to 3pm Sat and Sun, 6.30pm to 11.30pm Sun to Thur, 6.30pm to 12.30am Fri and Sat. mandarinoriental.com